 - Retain the customer over 50% of the time by solving the problem that was causing them to consider leaving

 - Gain valuable insights from those people who do leave anyway

 Double Your Results

 The first thing I would do if I found out my customer purchase costs were this high, in relation to how long it takes to retain the customer, is to set a new goal.
 The goal would be to double the output from the sales team and the advertising dollars.
-If you can bring purchase cost down to $600 per customer you can start being profitable in year one, not year two!
+If you can bring purchase costs down to $600 per customer you can start being profitable in year one, not year two!

-Changing the standard in a drastic manner like this will cause a lot of discomforts and challenge your entire team, but think about the alternative.
+Changing the standard in a drastic manner like this will cause a lot of discomfort and challenge your entire team, but think about the alternative.
 If you don’t improve results, your company may not survive, and those people who are complaining about your high standards won’t have a job.
 Kindly remind your team of the reality of the situation when you are faced with dramatic changes.
 We must change, or we will die as we are trampled by our competitors who do have the guts to change.

 4. Protect Your Investment

 Once you’ve taken steps to maximize your investment on the front side of the sale, what can you do to make that new customer even more valuable?
 I guess the first question is why do customers leave?
 While we can’t know all the answers to why customers leave, here are a few:

 - They are wooed away by a competitor